aaronsteers/aj-dataops-personal/analyze/evidence/src/pages/google-trends.md

 # Google Trends

 This page is filled with fun facts from the **Google Trends**.
-Data is sourced from the BigQuery Sample Data Project titled `google_trends`.
+Data is sourced from the BigQuery Public Dataset titled [Google Trends](https://console.cloud.google.com/marketplace/product/bigquery-public-datasets/google-search-trends?project=meltano-testing-and-training).

 ```google_trends_query